Dyslexia Assessment and Support for Multisensory Learning in Earlwood

-It’s estimated that around one in 10 people have dyslexia.
-It tends to run in families – if you have dyslexia, it’s likely that you have a family member who also has it or who has other reading and spelling problems.
+Approximately 1 in 10 individuals are estimated to have dyslexia, with a tendency to run in families.
+If you have dyslexia, it’s probable that you have a family member who also experiences it or struggles with reading and spelling.

 Dyslexia Learning Support Earlwood